BhumaViswa/REVERSE_IMAGE_SEARCH_IN_FASHION_PRODUCTS/README.md

  Search for similar or related images from the trained data based on an input image.

 ## HOW TO RUN THE CODES
 1)Run feature_extraction.ipynb code first.
-The data set used in this code is from kaggle(link).
+The data set used in this code is from kaggle(link...https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small).
 2)Then download the pickle file for the feature extraction.
 3)Next run the "reverse_image_search.ipynb"  by replacing the pickle file and test images with your own data set if you want.